joseph-liew/Diverse-Assign/tech_abstract/README.md

 # Technical Paper: **Diverse-Assign**

 *Diverse-Assign* is a constraint optimisation programme for maximising diversity of group assignments.
 This page covers the technical background and explains its method.
 It also introduces the pseudocode and key innovations.

+This paper covers *Diverse-Assign* v.0.3.0.

 ## Page overview
 -	[Background](#back)